Class Action – Vocus Group (ASX:VOC)

-ICP, which is uniquely focused exclusively on ASX shareholder claims, is proposing a shareholder class action to be run by Slater & Gordon Lawyers on behalf of aggrieved Vocus investors who suffered losses due to alleged breaches of disclosure obligations and misleading and deceptive conduct, subject to sufficient interest from affected Vocus shareholders.
+ICP, which is uniquely focused exclusively on ASX shareholder claims, is managing a shareholder class action run by Slater & Gordon Lawyers on behalf of aggrieved Vocus investors who suffered losses due to alleged breaches of disclosure obligations and misleading and deceptive conduct.

 Background to the allegations